pan4ratte/open-tiles/CONTRIBUTING.md

 and the markup asks by attribute, `data-i18n="tile_addTitle"`.

 ### Adding a language

+`README.ru.md` is the Russian README, and is the authority: a change to what the project says about itself is written there first, and `README.md` follows.
+`test/docs.test.js` checks that the two carry the same sections and that neither quotes a control the interface no longer has.

 1. Copy `_locales/en/messages.json` to `_locales/<code>/messages.json`, where
    `<code>` is the language tag Firefox uses — `de`, `fr`, `pt_BR`.